 “Don’t be scared.
 You can go out, go to the border.”.

-During the push-back were around 7 to 10 police officers around.
+During the push-back were around 14 police officers around.
 They were mixed from the two groups at the apprehending.
 The only female police officer was as well around at the push-back.
-The refugees didn´t get back their phones.